Intel Pentium 8500

 The integrated memory controller supports various memory types up to DDR5-4800, DDR4-3200, LPDDR5-5200, and LPDDR4x-4267.
 The Thread Director (in hardware) can support the operating system to decide which thread to use on the performance or efficient cores for the best performance.
 For AI tasks, the CPU also integrates GNA 3.0 and DL Boost (via AVX2).
 Quick Sync in version 8 is the same as in the Rocket Lake CPUs and supports MPEG-2, AVC, VC-1 decode, JPEG, VP8 decode, VP9, HEVC, and AV1 decode in hardware.
 The CPU only supports PCIe 4.0 (x8 for a GPU and two x4 for SSDs).

-The integrated graphics card is based on the Xe-architecture and offers 48 of the 96 EUs (Execution Units) operating at up to 0.8 GHz.
+The integrated graphics adapter is based on the Xe-architecture and offers 48 of the 96 EUs (Execution Units) operating at up to 0.8 GHz.

 |Series||Intel Alder Lake-M|

 |Power Consumption (TDP = Thermal Design Power)||9 Watt|

 |Max.
 Temperature||100 °C|

 |GPU||Intel UHD Graphics Xe G4 48EUs ( - 800 MHz)|